leon4rd/test/README.md

-## How does a dyslexic poet write?
-Inverse.
+## I made a belt out of watches once...
+It was a waist of time.